Login with Patreon

 ‘What’s happening to the long-ears?’

 ‘Something is draining Juno—and probably the elf’s own magic,’ Harry said darkly.
 ‘I doubt the aim is to kill the elf—most wizards don’t even think of them.
-No, it’s probably a way to keep Juno unable to escape.’
+Probably a way to keep Juno unable to escape.’

 An elf without magic would quickly die.